Testing bandwidth and latency with Speedtest

 Generally, this issue is caused when you do not have network access to the IP addresses or ports used by the Speedtest.

-Speedtest network tests use port 8080, which isn’t required to access Skytap Cloud VMs.
+Speedtest network tests use port 8080, which isn’t required to access Skytap VMs.
 If you fail all of the Speedtest checks, it may be that Internet traffic isn’t allowed over port 8080 on your local network.
-This does not indicate that you will have a problem connecting to Skytap Cloud.
+This does not indicate that you will have a problem connecting to Skytap.

-To test whether you meet the basic access requirements for accessing Skytap Cloud VMs, use the Skytap Cloud Connectivity Checker test instead.
+To test whether you meet the basic access requirements for accessing Skytap VMs, use the Skytap Connectivity Checker test instead.

 If you need to use Speedtest, work with your network administrator to make sure the Speedtest IP addresses and port ranges aren’t blocked by your organization’s network security tools.